-Hair Testing - Employers
+Employer Hair Testing

 In offices, regular drug use can lead to lapses in judgment and the accumulation of simple errors that could easily be avoided by someone with clear awareness.
 Drug use can affect not just work, but working relationships, and once it takes hold, it can have a very demoralizing and unprofessional effect on a workplace.

-And of course, aside from the actual impact on a workplace’s bottom line, there are the other considerations of drug use to take into account.
+Aside from the actual impact on a workplace’s bottom line, there are the other considerations of drug use to take into account.
 It is unethical to use drugs while working but, more importantly, it is illegal to abuse certain substances.

 These companies using hair drug testing know that drug use can cost the company money and drug use among employees provides for huge exposure to liability.
 A big benefit of hair testing is that the potential for the employee or applicant to cheat on the test is almost impossible.
 Hair drug testing will provide a strong deterrent to substance abuse.

 When drugs have been consumed, certain elements referred to as metabolites will remain in the urine, and it is these metabolites that come up positive on a review of the sample.
 However, the “lifespan” for which metabolites remain in the urine is limited.
 At the uppermost limit, metabolites in urine will remain detectable for approximately a week at most, whereas on the lowest end—such as alcohol—metabolites are untraceable after only 90 minutes.

 The metabolites that remain active in the blood stream during drug use will circulate around the entire body, and eventually some of these metabolites will be deposited in the head, attaching themselves to growing hair.
 Once deposited in the hair, these metabolites retain their potency—and thus their detectability—for a much longer period of time.
 Perhaps more interestingly, because these metabolites are deposited every time a drug is used, a hair follicle drug test can be a good test for monitoring that a substance abused is not using or again using illegal drugs.